Introduction to Pandas¶

 The index of a DataFrame is one of the most essential components in pandas.
 It provides a label for each row, allowing for fast lookups and powerful data alignment capabilities.
 In this section, we'll explore the following indexing-related functionalities:

-: This method resets the index of a DataFrame and brings it back to the default integer index.- Multi-indexing: Multi-indexing allows you to have multiple levels of indices in a DataFrame, providing a way to work with higher-dimensional data using a two-dimensional DataFrame structure.
+3. Multi-indexing: Multi-indexing allows you to have multiple levels of indices in a DataFrame, providing a way to work with higher-dimensional data using a two-dimensional DataFrame structure.

 # Creating a sample DataFrame for demonstration